Clara’s Courgette Oven Fries

 Batter

-50g 1 to 1 GF flour (that already includes Xantham Gum)
+50g 1 to 1 Gluten-free Flour (that already includes Xantham Gum)

 80ml Heavy Whipping Cream